portly/pairish/README.md

 It defaults to running on port 8022, but throw in a `-p PORT` flag and you're up and running on whatever port.
 If you're in a tmux or screen session, it'll share that.
 If you're not, no worries. **Pssh has its own session sharing built in.**
-And if you want to use tmux or screen, go right ahead and use the `-c tmux` flag.

 If you're already in a tmux or screen session, you'll have a pseudo-terminal that lets you see who's connected, kick people off, and a few other handy things.